Actions and Detail Panel

 13:55 Designing for an Internet of Humans by Dr Paul Grace, Consultant at IT Innovation

 14:35 Addressing the Wicked Challenges of IoT Security by John Moor, Managing Director, IoT Security Foundation

-14:50 Cyber Security in IoT by Gary Wills, Associate Professor at the University of Southampton
+14:50 Cyber Security in IoT by Robert Walters, Associate Professor at the University of Southampton

 15:00 The Insecurity of Things by Leigh Chase, Computer Scientist at IBM